 In addition to surveillance, our staff at the Centre also engage in research, training and education activities.
 More detailed information about our centre activities can be found here.

-- To assist WHO in generating and analysing epidemiological data on viral hepatitis and related complications including liver cancer to guide public health policy and practice; and
+1. To assist WHO in generating and analyzing epidemiological and programmatic data to guide public health policy and practice related to viral hepatitis and related complications including liver cancer.

-- To support WHO in providing guidance for screening, care and treatment of viral hepatitis, including strategies for minimizing the emergence of antiviral drug resistance.
+3. To support WHO in providing guidance and establishing service delivery models for screening, care and treatment of viral hepatitis.